 Feeling empowered and more self-confident in coping with challenges.

-National MS Society self-help groups have different purposes and goals.
-Groups may focus on support, advocacy, education, or be more social in nature.
+National MS Society self-help groups may focus on support, advocacy, education, or be more social in nature.
 Some groups also serve specific populations, such as young adults, parents with MS, carepartners, or African-Americans.

 Members of self-help groups share a belief that positive personal change happens through individual efforts with the support of others.